computproteomics/ProteoMaker/README.md

 1) Generation of ground truth data at the proteoform level (`01_GenerateGroundTruth.R`).
 2) Digestion of the proteoforms from the Ground Truth table (`02_Digestion.R`).
+3) Functions for data analysis from the peptide data: `03_DataAnalysis.R`.

+The folder `Benchmarking` contains the scripts used for proof of concept and benchmarking.